Thomas James Richards, Diary No. 1, 26 August - 18 November 1914 - Part 4

 crowded decks would be hell

-with a vingem record roll call
+with a vengenc second roll call.

-as the fllows have to take down
+as the fellows have to take down

-their hammocts at 6 oclock tidy up
+their hammocks at 6 o'clock tidy up

-their odds & ends
+their odds & ends and are not

 allowded inside again hardly

-until 6 pm when the hammet
+until 6 pm when the hammocks

-are laid out with lights out.
+are laid out. with lights out

 at 9 pm.
+The bag-pipers

-and the military hass band
+and the military brass band

-with terpaps a short evening
+with perhaps a short evening

 Church service add considerable

-to break the dulners of the day
+to break the dulness of the day

 and give the troop a little

-harmony which is absolatet
+harmony which is absolutely

-issentest to their brute like
+essential to their brute like

 nature.
 Gambling goes on all

-made to preveent it.
+made to prevent it.

 to get to the dry canteen and when